mattheww/gomill/gomill_docs/settings.rst

 Player configuration
 ^^^^^^^^^^^^^^^^^^^^

+.. setting-cls:: Player

-A Player definition has the same syntax as a Python function call:
+A :setting-cls:`!Player` definition has the same syntax as a Python function
-:samp:`Player({parameters})`.
-Apart from :setting:`command`, the parameters
+call: :samp:`Player({parameters})`.
+Apart from :setting:`command`, the
-should be specified as keyword arguments (see :ref:`sample control file`).
+parameters should be specified as keyword arguments (see :ref:`sample control file`).

 All parameters other than :setting:`command` are optional.